kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 for this purpose.
 We would expect such a PVC to be ignored by existing dynamic provisioners.

-To test the validation webhook, we need to check the following cases:
+To test the data-source-validator, we need to check the following cases:
-- Creation of a PVC with no datasource is allowed
+- Creation of a PVC with no datasource is ignored
-- Creation of a PVC with a VolumeSnapshot or PVC datasource is allowed
+- Creation of a PVC with a VolumeSnapshot or PVC datasource is ignored
-- Creation of a PVC with a CRD datasource that's not registered by any volume populator is disallowed.
+- Creation of a PVC with a CRD datasource that's not registered by any volume populator causes events.
-- Creation of a PVC with a CRD datasource that's registered by a volume populator is allowed.
+- Creation of a PVC with a CRD datasource that's registered by a volume populator is ignored.

 ### Graduation Criteria